roglew/pappy-proxy/docs/source/overview.rst

 bound to localhost (to keep the hackers out).
 You can modify the port/interface in ``config.json``.
 You can list all your intercepted requests with ``ls``, view a full request with ``vfq <reqid>`` or view a full response with ``vfs <reqid>``.
-No you can't delete them yet.
-I'm working on it.
+Right now, the only command to delete requests is ``filter_prune`` which deletes all the requests that aren't in the current context (look at the sections on the context/filter strings for more information on that).

 Lite Mode
 ---------

 If you don't want to dirty up a directory, you can run Pappy in "lite" mode.
-Pappy will use the default configuration settings and will create a temporary datafile in ``/tmp`` to use.
+Pappy will use the default configuration settings and will create a temporary data file in ``/tmp`` to use.
 When you quit, the file will be deleted.
-If you want to run Pappy in line mode, run Pappy with either ``-l`` or ``--lite``.
+If you want to run Pappy in lite mode, run Pappy with either ``-l`` or ``--lite``.

 Example: